MihawkHu/DCASE2020_task1/task1b/README.md

 ## Environment

-- Note the dynamic ranging quantization currently support tensorflow 2.3.
-Please update the tensorflow version as below.
+- Note the post-training dynamic range quantization currently supports tensorflow 2.3.
+Please update the version of tensorflow as below.

 ```shell